wcout/fltk-gif-animation/README.md

 This solution works well and can be found in the folder `extern`<del>

 But Kleine Bre's design approach to expand the `Fl_GIF_Image` class with animation capabilties seems advantegeous.
-On the other hand I did not want to have `Fl_GIF_Image` load animated files whithout being asked to.
-There was also a technical reason not to extend `Fl_GIF_Image`:
+But I did not want to have `Fl_GIF_Image` load animated files whithout being asked to and there was also a technical reason not to extend `Fl_GIF_Image`:
 `Fl_GIF_Image` converts the images to `XPM` format and the transparent color is always put at the first entry of the color table.
 This leads to problems when other frames of the GIF have a different transparent color index.